 Earlier, you have learned about the functions that the DBMS should have.
 Among these, some closely related functions are proposed to make sure that any database should be reliable and remain in a steady state.

 - Concurrency Control.

-Although each function can be discussed discretely; but they are mutually dependent.
+Although each function can be discussed discretely, they are mutually dependent.
 Many DBMSs allow users to carry out simultaneous operations on the database.
 If these operations are not restricted, the accesses may get in the way with one another, and the database can become incompatible.
-For defeating this problem the DBMS implements a concurrency control technique using a protocol which prevents database accesses from prying with one another.
+For defeating this problem, the DBMS implements a concurrency control technique using a protocol that prevents database accesses from prying with one another.
 In this chapter, you will learn about the concurrency control and transaction support for any centralized DBMS that consists of a single database.

 What is Transaction in DBMS?

 It is an action or sequence of actions passed out by a single user and/or application program that reads or updates the contents of the database.
 A transaction is a logical piece of work of any database, which may be a complete program, a fraction of a program, or a single command (like the: SQL command INSERT or UPDATE) that may involve any number of processes on the database.
 From the database point of view, the implementation of an application program can be considered as one or more transactions with non-database processing working in between.

 Let's pick up an example of a simple transaction where a user transfers 620 from A's account into B's account.
 This transaction may seem small and straightforward but includes more than a few low-level tasks within it.

 Old_Bal = A.bal